carson-ops/carson-ops/README.md

 - 🕹 **[Cookie Clicker CLI](#)** – Python automation menu to interact with the web version of Cookie Clicker.
 - 🚗 **[2D Pygame Car Simulation](#)** – Top-down car game with different vehicle types and physics.

-> 🔒 These repositories are kept private.
-> Please contact **Carson R.** to request access to see these projects.
+>🔒 These repositories are kept private.
+Please contact **Carson R**. to request access to project code.
 Thank you!

 ---

 ### 🏆 Achievements
 - **3rd Place** at 2024 UMKC GenCyber Summer Camp for High School Students.
-- Built and managed a **Discord community of 1,000+ members** around built-by-me Python tools.
+- Built and managed a **1,000+ member Discord community** around a Python-based multi-tool application I developed.
-- Generated revenue through developing Python Automation tools.
+- Generated revenue from developing and distributing a Python-based multi-tool application.

 ---